Rules

 A tip for the cobblestones: use twice as much handlebar tape as usual and wear gloves!

-If you witness a serious accident, call the emergency number and tell the operator at what kilometre point it has taken place.
-This emergency number will be made known at a later date and also appears on your race number.
+If you witness a serious accident, call the emergency number (+33 (0)9 72 45 60 01) and tell the operator at what kilometre point it has taken place.
+This emergency number will also appear on your race number.
 You can also call this number to alert the race CP if there are any problems with the course.

 Remember that there will be first aid stations along the course and at the finish where you can seek assistance if you get hurt.